signalfx/apmworkshop/apm/misc/ecs-ec2-wip/README.md

-# Splunk APM Trace Generator Demo For AWS ECS Fargate
+# Splunk APM Trace Generator Demo For AWS ECS EC2

-This repo demonstrates a reference implemenation for a single AWS ECS Fargate task example of Splunk APM.
+This repo demonstrates a reference implemenation for a single AWS ECS EC2 task example of Splunk APM.

-The single task spins up two ECS Fargate containers:
+The single task spins up two ECS containers on EC2:

-#1 Splk-Agent - sidecar to observe ECS and relay traces to SignalFx
+#1 signalfx-agent - sidecar to observe ECS and relay traces to SignalFx
 #2 Trace-Generator - generates traces using Python Requests doing GET requests to https://api.github.com

 ### SETUP